Symptoms

 - Stay hydrated

-Most common during the first few weeks of treatment, often improving as the body adjusts.
+What it is: Pain or pressure in the head, ranging from mild to moderate.
+Most common during the first few weeks, often improving as the body adjusts.

 - Drink plenty of water